 You can be pretty sure that the diet freak inside you will die of eating all the yummy foods in Bali.
 So, make sure you hit the gym regularly when you are in Bali.
 Staying fit while traveling can be hard sometimes but not in Bali.
 The cost is around $16.80 per month in Canggu and around $13.44 per month in Ubud.

 Put your dirty clothes to laundry at $0.47 per Kg.
 This cost is in Ubud and Canggu.

 Grocery cost in Bali

 If you plan to live in Bali for a longer time, it is better to cook for yourself.
 It’s not only healthy but also affordable.
 Walk down to the nearest market, early in the morning, to get fresh stuff.
 Grab those juicy fruits at $.0.54.
 The basic foods like rice, green vegetables, potatoes, eggs, and chicken will come around $5.39- $6.74.
 This is sufficient enough for three days.

 Free activities to do in Bali

 There are a number of things that Bali will offer, at a free cost!
 Here are a few you ‘must-try’ ones:

-- Tegalalang Rice Terraces- This green paddy terrace can be visited for free of cost
+- Tegalalang Rice Terraces- This is one of the must-do in Ubud and can be visited for free they just ask for a donation.

 - Bali Gate- This is the most iconic spot for photographers.
 Take some instant-worthy pictures here as you fall in love with its architecture!